 Based on the toxicity estimate above, you would have to take over 50 capsules per day on a fairly long term basis to induce iodine toxicity.
 Our maximum recommendation (see suggestions below) is usually 6 capsules per day, which would only include around 180 mcg's per day of iodine This is miles below the toxicity threshold.

-Even if you were to also take Kelp Formula alongisde Thyroid Support Formula or TH207, both of which contain iodine derived from Kelp, you would still be below the toxicity threshold based on taking the label dosages.
+Even if you were to also take Kelp Formula alongisde Thyroid Support Formula or TH207, both of which also contain iodine derived from Kelp, you would still be below the toxicity threshold based on taking the label dosages.

 How long should I take it for?